kura/kura.gg/content/python-platform-and-version-dependent-wheel-build-bot-proposal.rst

 ========

 This proposal describes a build system for generating "wheel" archives and is very, very informal.
-This plan was drawn up after a random dicussion with Jannis Liedel on Twitter and IRC.
+This plan was drawn up after a random discussion with Jannis Liedel on Twitter and IRC.

 Wheel files can be platform and Python-version dependent, a way of generating